seru71/polonez-project/README.md

 ----

+## February 5th, 2019
+And here is an example of igv-screenshooter-html in action on some trio data: [igv-screenshooter-trio.html](materials/igv-screenshooter_trio_example.html)

 ## January 10th, 2019
 Let me introduce [Dawid](https://github.com/dawidsielski), student of final year of Applied Computer Science at [Lodz University of Technology](https://www.p.lodz.pl/en).
 I will be co-supervising Dawid's MSc thesis where he develops a system for sharing genetic variant frequency data.